UKGC #39028GamStop Registered18+ OnlyReviewed: Aug 2026

 Live Tables

 Evolution and Ezugi.
-Sat down at a blackjack table around 7pm on a Friday — peak traffic.
-Dealer was Maria.
-Quick, professional, no dead air between hands.
+Sat down at a blackjack table during peak traffic.
+Service was quick, professional, no dead air between hands.
 Stream quality was sharp on Wi-Fi (didn't test 4G this time -- my phone was charging across the room).
 Bet limits from £1, which is low enough that you can sit at a table without committing fifty quid just to play a few hands.
 Roulette, baccarat, Crazy Time, Monopoly Live -- all running.
 Adequate.
 Not spectacular but nothing missing.

 Withdrawals - The Slow Spot